 - Interpret, analyze, discuss, and critique scientific papers about geological problems and research techniques.

-- Identify geological problems, formulate hypotheses to address geologic problems, and generate high quality written reports about geologic issues.
+- Identify geological problems, formulate hypotheses to address geologic problems, and generate high quality written proposals for investigating geologic questions.

 - Apply different geological methods to collect data and solve geological problems.

 - Analyze, discuss and formulate conclusions about geologic data to solve geological research questions.